ImArundeep/java-migration-policy/README.md

 # fm-pack-java-modernization

-An Anteroom pack for repeatable, evidence-based Java assessment and approval-gated end-to-end migration.
+An AR pack for repeatable, evidence-based Java assessment and approval-gated end-to-end migration.

 Version `0.3.0` provides `/java-17-to-21`, a workflow that inspects a local Java repository, proposes exact categorized diffs, explains risks and failure consequences, implements any user-approved safety category, requests command permission, validates the result, and produces a final report.